STUDENT INFORMATION

 1. Setup

 Find an open area outdoors.
-Measure and mark a distance of at least 50 meters.
+Measure and mark a distance of 250 meters (a longer distance gives a larger time delay and is easier to measure).

 Safety Note: Wear safety goggles to protect your eyes from any metal particles when striking the pots.